 CQI supports two courses focused on preparing and encouraging surgeons to dedicate a portion of their professional efforts towards basic, clinical, and health services research.
-These courses are titled: Clinical Trials Methods and Outcomes Research.
+These courses are titled: Clinical Trials Methods Course and Health Services Research Methods Course.

 ACS Outcomes Databases

-A variety of resources are provided to help visitors stay on top of current issues related to surgical care as well as numerous links to surgically related sites in areas like clinical trials, evidence-based medicine, and medical search engines.
+A variety of resources are provided to help visitors stay on top of current issues related to surgical care as well as numerous links to surgically related sites in areas like clinical trials and evidence-based medicine.

 Jacobson Promising Investigator Award